Enalean/tuleap-documentation-en/languages/en/user-guide/document.rst

 ```````````````````
 All the actions are accessible through the quick look drop down.

-But the access to this feature is made through the new UI.

 .. figure:: ../images/screenshots/document/actions_on_document.png
    :align: center
    :alt: actions on a document